m-murad/sync-once/readme.md

     // This will work similar to the Once.Do(f) method of the sync package.
 The function f is only called once o.Do(loadConfig())

-    // To call the function either for the first time or again you need to use the sync.DoAgain() method
+    // To call the function either for the first time or again you need to use the sync.DoForce() method
     // This will execute irrespective of weather o.Do() was called earlier or not and mark o (Once) as done.
-    // Call to o.Do() after o.DoAgain() will not execute the function. o.DoAgain(loadConfig())
+    // Call to o.Do() after o.DoForce() will not execute the function. o.DoForce(loadConfig())

     // To reset o (sync.Once) you need to call the Reset() method.
     // This will mark o as not executed but will no call the Do() method.
-You need to call Do() or DoAgain() after this.
+You need to call Do() or DoForce() after this.
-    // Calls to Do() and DoAgain() after this will work as described above. o.Reset()
+    // Calls to Do() and DoForce() after this will work as described above. o.Reset()

 }